authgear/authgear-server/docs/authn.md

 read the session context (populated by middleware), convert it to `core/authn.Info`, and serialize the info bundle into response headers.

-Then, gateway would replace the Skygear headers of the incoming requests with the resolver endpoint response header, and forward it to other gear/services.
+Then, gateway would replace the Authgear headers of the incoming requests with the resolver endpoint response header, and forward it to other gear/services.
 Note that requests to Auth Gear is not using this flow, and is passed directly to Auth Gear.